A look inside my new Nepenthes greenhouse

 Fast forward 10 years.
 With a full-time job and my own place, I was growing carnivorous plants the only way my north-facing, third-floor flat would allow - a large terrarium complete with T5 lights, cooling fans, and monitoring built with a Raspberry Pi.
 It was my research into which species of Nepenthes would thrive in my terrarium that led me to create the The Nepenthes Interactive Guide.
 That project served as a springboard for this website - I’m extremely grateful to Peter D’Amato of California Carnivores and Rob Cantley of Borneo Exotics for their positive and constructive comments on the tool.
 Apart from perhaps David Attenborough, there are few people from whom feedback would have been more encouraging, especially while this website was in its infancy.

-In March of this year, my wife and I moved out of our London flat and into our first place with a garden.
-Like any self-respecting carnivorous plant obsessive, my top priority once we had the keys was to start planning for my new growing space: a tropical greenhouse for highland Nepenthes.
+At the start of this year, my wife and I moved out of our London flat and into our first place with a garden.
+Like any self-respecting carnivorous plant obsessive, my top priority once we had the keys was to start preparing my new growing space: a tropical greenhouse for highland Nepenthes.

 This proved to be an enormous undertaking.
 While the project has - so far - been a success, the learning curve was incredibly steep.
 I’m sharing my setup here because (1) lots of people have asked about it, (2) I figure it’s only fair to give back what I learned from the CP community, and (3) honestly, my plants seem to love it so far!